 Expanding contact tracing and connection of patients to resources across Massachusetts

-Now, as we grapple with surging caseloads around the world, we are assisting with vaccine rollout plans to ensure the equitable distribution of new, lifesaving vaccines, guaranteeing affordability, and accessibility for all.
+Now we are assisting with vaccine rollout plans to ensure the equitable distribution of lifesaving vaccines, guaranteeing affordability, and accessibility for all.

 Join the global movement for a free, accessible COVID-19 vaccine